-A copy of our 2000 Annual Report is being mailed with this proxy statement.
-The approximate date of mailing for these proxy materials is May 1, 2001.
+A copy of our 2001 Annual Report, which included audited financial statements for the year ended December 31, 2001, is being mailed with this proxy statement.
+The approximate date of mailing for these proxy materials is April 30, 2002.

-By order of the Board of Directors, /S/ Richard Weisbart President, Chief Executive Officer and Chief Financial Officer
+By order of the Board of Directors,

+Sandra L. Grouf Chief Financial Officer and Secretary